 Source: Prepared by author based upon Tom Jefferson and Carl Heneghan, “Covid-19 – Epidemic ‘Waves’,” Centre for Evidence Based Medicine, 30 April 2020 and additional information in hyperlinked sources.

-What Would Likely Cause a Second Wave of COVID-19?
+What Is The Likely Cause of a Second Wave of COVID-19?

 There is currently no vaccine or treatment for COVID-19.
-The decrease in daily infections in Canada is the result of the efforts of officials and individuals to reduce the capacity for the virus to spread.
+The decrease in daily infections in Canada seen over the summer months was the result of the efforts of officials and individuals to reduce the capacity for the virus to spread.
 Efforts include travel restrictions and closed borders, restricted business activity, quarantine, physical distancing, use of masks, frequent handwashing and sanitizing, and staying home as much as possible.

-According to government modelling, relaxing population-based measures (e.g., business closures) without adequate personal public health action (e.g., physical distancing) and testing and tracing activity will likely result in a resurgence of cases.
+According to government modelling released in July, relaxing population-based measures (e.g., business closures) without adequate personal public health action (e.g., physical distancing) and testing and tracing activity would likely result in a resurgence of cases.

-Modifying restrictions should ideally be done slowly and with appropriate health and safety protocols in place.
-Any increases in infection rates would then be identified quickly and addressed through testing, contact tracing of positive cases and the isolation of individuals known or suspected to be infected.
+Modifying public health restrictions during an epidemic or pandemic should ideally be done slowly and with appropriate health and safety protocols in place.
+Any increases in infection rates are then identified quickly and addressed through testing, contact tracing of positive cases and the isolation of individuals known or suspected to be infected.

-However, if infection rates increase too much and contact tracing becomes difficult, containing infections becomes unlikely, resulting in increasing daily COVID-19 cases, as shown in the graph below.
-Failure to contain new infections could result in a second wave of COVID-19 and would require the reimplementation of some of the restrictions.
+However, if infection rates increase too much and contact tracing becomes difficult, containing infections becomes unlikely, resulting in increasing daily COVID-19 cases.
+Failure to contain new infections can result in a second wave of disease and would require the reimplementation of some of the restrictions.